How retail suppliers get a UPC bar code and how they get the UPC bar code number on a retail product package.

 Does every supplier need to get a UPC bar code?

-identification number (UPC company prefix) by becoming a member of their
+A US company can obtain this unique six digit UPC company identification number (UPC company prefix) by becoming a member of GS1 US.

 To obtain a prefix, a supplier must become a GS1 member.